wing5wong/artisan-whs-static/source/_international/fees-and-accommodation.md

 **Refund of Homestay Fees:** *(Based on all homestay fees paid up front)*

 If you move out of your homestay before the end of your contract, the portion of your homestay fees not already used will be returned to you.
-The Administration Fee of $650 and $1300 cannot be refunded.

 To have your homestay fees returned, your parents must write to the Board of Trustees giving two weeks' notice, or pay two weeks' fees in lieu of notice.

-If you cancel your homestay contract before you move into the homestay, your fees will be refunded in full less the Administration Fee of $650.
+If you cancel your homestay contract before you move into the homestay, your fees will be refunded in full less an administration fee.

 If you request a change of homestay, then the original homestay will receive two weeks' fees in lieu of notice.

 ## Optional Extra Costs

 * **NZQA External Examination Fee: NZ $384**
-* **North Island 3 Day Trip: NZ $675** A three-day escorted tour around the centre of the North Island.
+* **North Island 3 Day Trip: NZ $720** A three-day escorted tour around the centre of the North Island.
 The trip goes from Whanganui to Waitomo
   Caves and Rotorua, where students experience Maori culture, the luge, a farm show and Velocity Valley, before returning to Whanganui via Taupo (includes all entry fees, travel, food and accommodation).
-* **Wellington 3 Day Trip: NZ $350** A three-day escorted tour to Wellington.
+* **Wellington 3 Day Trip: NZ $375** A three-day escorted tour to Wellington.
 The trip goes from Whanganui to the Wairarapa then Wellington.
 It includes Mount Bruce Bird Sanctuary, Te Papa Museum, Weta Workshop and Adrenaline Forest.
 All entry fees, travel, food and accommodation is included.
 * **Air Chathams flight to Whanganui: NZ $170** Air Chathams flight to Whanganui with full concierge service.
 This includes a meet and transfer on arrival at Auckland International airport plus care of student until arrival in Whanganui.